 The Office of Energy Efficiency and Renewable Energy (EERE) plays a key role in a number of multinational energy relationships.
-Click on the links below to jump to the respective section.

 - International Partnership for Energy Efficiency Cooperation (IPEEC)

 - International Renewable Energy Agency (IRENA)

 - International Energy Agency (IEA) Working Groups and Implementing Agreements

 - International Partnership for Hydrogen and Fuel Cells in the Economy (IPHE)